lidofinance/dual-governance/docs/specification.md

 function sealableResume(address sealable, uint256 nonce)
 ```

-Submits a request to resume operations of a sealable contract by voting on it and adding it to the proposal list.
+Allows committee members to vote on resuming operations of a paused `sealable` contract.

 #### Preconditions

-- MUST be called by a member.
+- MUST be called by a committee member.
 - The `sealable` address MUST be in `Paused` state.
-- The provided nonce MUST match the current nonce of the sealable contract.
+- The provided nonce MUST match the current nonce of the `sealable` contract.
+- The quorum required to resume operations of the `sealable` contract for the given `nonce` MUST NOT have been reached previously.

 ---